Home >

 Preparation

-To release the flavor of the cinnamon, cumin, coriander and fennel, grind the herbs with a mortar and pestle or a spice grinder (coffee grinder).
+To release the flavor of the cinnamon, cumin, coriander, and fennel, grind the herbs with a mortar and pestle or a spice grinder (a spice-dedicated coffee grinder works well).

-Dry roast all dry spices in a large soup pot.
+Dry roast all of the dry spices in a large soup pot.

 Sauté until onions are clear and some caramelization appears on the bottom of the pan.

-Cool slightly, then carefully place in blender.
-Only fill blender 1/2 full and press down on lid to prevent it from exploding.
+Cool slightly, then carefully purée with an immersion blender or place in the blender.
+Only fill blender 1/2 full and press down on the lid to prevent it from exploding.
 Purée until smooth.

 Enjoy!